-4313 Governmental and non profit Accounting (3) F, SP Online only
+4313 Governmental and Nonprofit Accounting (3) F, SP, SU Online only

-This course covers the specialized accounting areas in governmental and non profit accounting.
-Prerequisite: Accounting 3503.
+This course covers the specialized accounting areas in governmental and nonprofit accounting.
+Prerequisite: Accounting 2513 with a grade of "C" or above.

-4553 Advanced Federal Income Taxation (3) SP The application of income tax law relating to partnerships, corporations, estates and trusts.
-Prerequisite: Accounting 3573 with a grade of "C" or above.
+Advanced Federal Income Taxation (3) SP

+Income tax laws relating to corporate formations, including corporate characteristics, capital structure, income tax determination, corporate redemptions, reorganizations, and liquidations, and introduction to international corporate taxation.
+Students interested in obtaining the M.Acc. degree should not take this course at the undergraduate level.
+Prerequisite: Accounting 3573, with a grade of "C" or above.